rapurusukesh/colour-game/README.md

 # colour-game
-it ll test the memory capacity of a persion.
+it ll test the memory capacity of a person.